What Is APM?

 In the cloud era, there are more and more applications under the distributed microservice architecture.
 The number of users also increases explosively, facing various application exceptions.
 In traditional O&M mode, metrics of multiple O&M systems cannot be associated for analysis.
 O&M personnel need to check application exceptions one by one based on experience, resulting in low efficiency, costly maintenance, and poor stability.

-For massive services, O&M personnel face the following challenges:
+When there are massive quantities of services, O&M personnel face the following challenges:

 - Large distributed applications have complex relationships, making it difficult to analyze and locate problems.
 Specifically, O&M personnel face problems such as how to ensure normal application running, and quickly locate faults and performance bottlenecks.